Legal Retrieval for Public Defenders: Empirical Evaluation of Retrieval Models and Rerankers

 \subsection{Retrieval Experiments}

-We evaluate retrieval performance of eight pre-trained retrieval models: all-mpnet-v2 \cite{reimers-gurevych-2019-sentence}, e5-base-v2 and e5-large-v2 \cite{wang2022text}, Qwen3-Embedding-0.6B, -4B and-8B \cite{zhang2025qwen3embeddingadvancingtext}, e5-mistral-7b-instruct \cite{wang2023improving} and NV-Embed-v2 \cite{lee2024nv}.
+We evaluate retrieval performance of eight pre-trained retrieval models: all-mpnet-base-v2 \citep{reimers-gurevych-2019-sentence}, E5-base-v2 and E5-large-v2 \citep{wang2022text}, Qwen3-Embedding-0.6B, -4B and-8B \citep{zhang2025qwen3embeddingadvancingtext}, E5-mistral-7b-instruct \citep{wang2023improving} and NV-Embed-v2 \citep{lee2024nv}.
 We use Recall@k (with $k=1,5$) as the metric.
 This metric is informative for practitioner-facing search systems where defenders typically inspect only the top few results.

 \paragraph{Zero-shot retrieval.} We first evaluate zero-shot performance of eight pre-trained models (Table \ref{tab:zeroshot-retrieval}).
-We observe that larger models (above 4B parameters) perform better than smaller models (below 1B parameters) on the NJ OPD dataset and the PD dataset.
-The results also confirm that PD is a good approximate of the internal NJ OPD dataset.
-Performance the two datasets is correlated, with a spearmanR of 0.78 (p=0.02).
-If we discard results from the NV-embed model, we obtain a spearman R of 0.89 (p=0.007).
-The NV-Embed model is potentially confounding, as the first version of the BriefBank simply returned the top five paragraphs found by the NV-Embed model.
-By construction, that model has a recall of 100\% on all these examples, which in turn inflates performance numbers for this model on the NJ OPD dataset.
+We observe that larger models (above 4B parameters) perform better than smaller models (below 1B parameters) on the NJOPD dataset and the PD dataset.
+The results also confirm that PD is a good approximation of the proprietary NJOPD dataset: performance of the two datasets is correlated, with a Spearman R of 0.79 (p=0.02).
+If we discard results from the NV-Embed model, we obtain a Spearman R of 0.89 (p=0.007).
+The NV-Embed model is potentially confounding, as the first version of the Resource Library simply returned the top five paragraphs found by the NV-Embed model.
+By construction, that model has a recall of 100\% on all these examples, which in turn inflates performance numbers for this model on the proprietary dataset.